firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 <img src="assets/vscode-2018-08-commit.png" alt="Commit changes" />

-The file explorer displays all files which were changed after the last commit.
+The file explorer will displays all files which were changed after the last commit.
 By hovering the files and clicking the `+` (plus) the files are stashed.

 <img src="assets/vscode-2018-08-commit1.png" alt="Stashed Files">